Scott943/Prototrade_Docs/docs/_sources/quickstart.rst.txt

 Creating a Strategy Function
 ----------------------------

 Below are the key components needed for creating a strategy.
-See the `boilerplate strategy <https://scott943.github.io/Prototrade_Docs/_modules/example_strategies/minimal_boilerplate.html#main>`_ for an example.

-* Import the :py:class:`VirtualExchange <prototrade.virtual_exchange.VirtualExchange>` from :py:mod:`prototrade.virutal_exchange` at the top of the script.
+* Import the :py:class:`VirtualExchange <prototrade.virtual_exchange.VirtualExchange>` from :py:mod:`prototrade.virtual_exchange` at the top of the script.
 * Create a strategy function, following the same format as the `boilerplate strategy <https://scott943.github.io/Prototrade_Docs/_modules/example_strategies/minimal_boilerplate.html#main>`_ .
 This will take in an :py:class:`Exchange <prototrade.exchange.exchange.Exchange>` object as its first argument.
 The :py:class:`Exchange <prototrade.exchange.exchange.Exchange>` parameter is how a strategy can retrieve the latest quotes for subscribed stocks and place orders for symbols.
 * The strategy function can also take as many other arguments as desired.
-* Subscribe to desired symbols using the :py:meth:`subscribe <prototrade.exchange.exchange.Exchange.subscribe>` member function of the :py:class:`Exchange <prototrade.exchange.exchange.Exchange>` object.
+* Subscribe to desired symbols (stocks) using the :py:meth:`subscribe <prototrade.exchange.exchange.Exchange.subscribe>` member function of the :py:class:`Exchange <prototrade.exchange.exchange.Exchange>` object.
 * Create a while loop that repeatedly checks whether the exchange is running with the member function :py:meth:`is_running <prototrade.exchange.exchange.Exchange.is_running>`

 Retrieving Stock data